Veterinary Scholar Summer Research Program

 • Future plans with your research project

-ALL POWER POINT PRESENTATIONS WILL NEED TO BE SENT TO MICHELE BY NOON ON TUESDAY, 8/9.
+ALL POWER POINT PRESENTATIONS WILL NEED TO BE SENT TO IVANA BY 11:59 PM ON SUNDAY, 8/10.

 Lunch will be provided for the students and mentors.
-We will also be hosting some of the sponsors.
 Dress attire should be business casual.

 Contact Us